noah-nuebling/mac-mouse-fix/README.md

   - Record stats
   - Commit and push everything

-To adopt this stuff for your own app you'll want to change the following things: (Untested)
+To adopt this stuff for your own app you'll want to do the following things: (Untested)
 - Adjust `generate_appcasts`, by
   - Replacing the paths and URLs at the top, to reflect your repo URL, app bundle name, ...
   - Adjust the code further to fit your needs.